rlcurrall/actix-token-auth/README.md

 ### 1. Add entry to hosts file for local development

-This is certainly not a requirement, but just to demonstrate that the API and the SPA need to be running on the same domain, though they can exist on different sub-domains.
+This is certainly not a requirement, but just to demonstrate that if you wish to have the authentication token stored on a http-only cookie, the API and the SPA need to be running on the same domain, though they can exist on different sub-domains.

 Add the following lines to your `/etc/hosts` file:
 ```